 Archexin® Archexin® is a unique anti-cancer drug candidate which inhibits the activated form of the cancer cell signaling protein phosphorylated-Akt1 which is only found in cancer cells and is involved in cancer cell growth, survival, angiogenesis, and drug resistance.
 Archexin has completed a Phase I clinical trial in cancer patients and was shown to be safe and well tolerated.
 The dose-limiting toxicity was grade 3 fatigue.
 In a small Phase IIa trial in advanced pancreatic cancer patients, Archexin in combination with gemcitabine was shown to be safe and well tolerated and demonstrated a preliminary efficacy signal with a median survival of 9.1 months.
 Rexahn initiated an additional Phase IIa clinical trial for Archexin in combination with everolimus to treat cancer patients with metastatic renal cell carcinoma in January 2014.

-These lead clinical drugs are part of a growing oncology drug pipeline that consists of highly differentiated and exciting anti-cancer compounds.
+These clinical development programs are part of a growing oncology drug pipeline that consists of highly differentiated and exciting anti-cancer compounds.

-Our strategy is to continue building a significant product pipeline of innovative medicines that we will commercialize on our own or with other pharmaceutical partners.
-Rexahn’s powerful discovery engine and differentiated product pipeline provide the opportunity for a high value generating biopharmaceutical company- one with the expertise to develop cures for significant diseases of our time.
+Our strategy is to continue building a significant clinical development pipeline of innovative therapies that we will commercialize on our own or with other pharmaceutical partners.
+Rexahn’s powerful discovery engine and differentiated product pipeline provide the opportunity for a high value generating biopharmaceutical company.